Lunahax/rgbclient/README.md

 For more information, visit https://www.rgbclient.xyz/

 # Installation
-Download 1 of the attached .exe files and run it.
-That's it.
+Download one of the attached .exe files and run it.
+That's it.</br>
 New Download with authentication to avoid program errors: https://rgbclient.xyz/download

 # Client Preview